 Perfect Power Wash Sealer

 At Perfect Power Wash, we use a premium siloxane penetrating sealer.
 We are strong proponents of this sealer based on Ohio’s cool and wet climate.
 We take pride in being the absolute best when it comes to concrete maintenance and our track record shows it.
-Factoring in what we’ve mastered over nineteen years of business, we’ve created specialized cleansers to first remove dirt, mold, and mildew.
+Factoring in what we’ve mastered over 20+ years of business, we’ve created specialized cleansers to first remove dirt, mold, and mildew.
 Then, we use a safe pressure over the entire surface to flush out the pores which fully preps the concrete.
 We then apply our sealer which will help protect against cracking, pitting, and chipping.
-Get more information about our Driveway Wash and Seal.
+Get more information about our Concrete Wash and Seal.